Lavender333/tradedashboard/README.md

 Command-line helper to pull recent Micro E-mini S&P 500 (MES) data from Finnhub, compute intraday reference levels, and print a quick trading bias summary.

+This repository contains only a command-line script; there is no separate frontend or backend service.
+The helper runs locally to fetch data from Finnhub and prints the computed levels directly to your terminal.

 ## Setup
 1. Use Python 3.10+.
 2. Install dependencies: